Chapter 5:

 Psalm 89:33-37

-You will conceive in your womb and give birth to a son, and you are to call his name Jesus.
-This one will be great and will be called Son of the Most High; and Jehovah God will give him the throne of David his father, and he will rule as king over the house of Jacob forever, and there will be no end of his kingdom.
+You will become pregnant and give birth to a son, and you are to name him Jesus.
+This one will be great and will be called Son of the Most High, and Jehovah God will give him the throne of David his father, and he will rule as King over the house of Jacob forever, and there will be no end to his Kingdom.

 Ps 90.2

-Before the mountains themselves were born, or you proceeded to bring forth as with labor pains the earth and the productive land, even from time indefinite to time indefinite you are God.
+Before the mountains were born, or you brought forth the earth and the productive land, from everlasting to everlasting, you are God.

 Rev 3.12-14

-The one that conquers— I will make him a pillar in the temple of my God, and he will by no means go out from it anymore, and I will write upon him the name of my God and the name of the city of my God, the new Jerusalem which descends out of heaven from my God, and that new name of mine.
+The one who conquers—I will make him a pillar in the temple of my God, and he will by no means go out from it anymore, and I will write upon him the name of my God and the name of the city of my God, the New Jerusalem that descends out of heaven from my God, and my own new name.
 Let the one who has an ear hear what the spirit says to the congregations.
-And to the angel of the congregation in Laodicea write: These are the things that the Amen says, the faithful and true witness, the beginning of the creation by God. . .
+To the angel of the congregation in Laodicea write: These are the things that the Amen says, the faithful and true witness, the beginning of the creation by God. . .

-He is the image of the invisible God, the firstborn of all creation; because by means of him all [other] things were created in the heavens and upon the earth, the things visible and the things invisible, no matter whether they are thrones or lordships or governments or authorities.
-All [other] things have been created through him and for him.
-Also, he is before all [other] things and by means of him all [other] things were made to exist, and he is the head of the body, the congregation.
-He is the beginning, the firstborn from the dead, that he might become the one who is first in all things; because [God] saw good for all fullness to dwell in him.
+He is the image of the invisible God, the firstborn of all creation; because by means of him all other things were created in the heavens and on the earth, the things visible and the things invisible, no matter whether they are thrones or lordships or governments or authorities.
+All other things have been created through him and for him.
+Also, he is before all other things, and by means of him all other things were made to exist, and he is the head of the body, the congregation.
+He is the beginning, the firstborn from the dead, so that he might become the one who is first in all things; because God was pleased to have all fullness to dwell in him.

-Jehovah himself produced me as the beginning of his way, the earliest of his achievements of long ago.
-From time indefinite I was installed, from the start, from times earlier than the earth.
-When there were no watery deeps I was brought forth as with labor pains, when there were no springs heavily charged with water.
-Before the mountains themselves had been settled down, ahead of the hills, I was brought forth as with labor pains, when as yet he had not made the earth and the open spaces and the first part of the dust masses of the productive land.
-When he prepared the heavens I was there; when he decreed a circle upon the face of the watery deep, when he made firm the cloud masses above, when he caused the fountains of the watery deep to be strong, when he set for the sea his decree that the waters themselves should not pass beyond his order, when he decreed the foundations of the earth, then I came to be beside him as a master worker, and I came to be the one he was specially fond of day by day, I being glad before him all the time, being glad at the productive land of his earth, and the things I was fond of were with the sons of men.
+Jehovah produced me as the beginning of his way, the earliest of his achievements of long ago.
+From ancient times I was installed, from the start, from times earlier than the earth.
+When there were no deep waters, I was brought forth, when there were no springs overflowing with water.
+Before the mountains were set in place, before the hills, I was brought forth, when he had not yet made the earth and its fields or the first clods of earth's soil.
+When he prepared the heavens, I was there; when he marked out the horizon on the surface of the waters, when he established the clouds above, when he founded the fountains of the deep, when he set a decree for the sea, that its waters should not pass beyond his order, when he established the foundations of the earth, I was beside him as a master worker.
+I was the one he was especially fond of day by day; I rejoiced before him all the time.
+I rejoiced over his habitable earth, and I was especially fond of the sons of men.

-I have not spoken out of my own impulse, but the Father himself who sent me has given me a commandment as to what to tell and what to speak.
-Also, I know that his commandment means everlasting life.
-Therefore the things I speak, I speak just as the Father has told me.
+I have not spoken of my own initiative.
+The Father who sent me has given me a commandment about what to say and what to speak.
+And I know that his commandment means everlasting life.
+So whatever I speak, I say it just as the Father has said it to me.

-And in that day you will ask me no question at all.
-Most truly I say to you, if you ask the Father for anything he will give it to you in my name.
-Until this present time you have not asked a single thing in my name.
-Ask and you will receive, that your joy may be made full.
+In that day you will ask me no question at all.
+Most truly I say to you, if you ask the Father for anything, he will give it to you in my name.
+Until now you have not asked for a single thing in my name.
+Ask and you will receive, so that your joy may be complete.
 I have spoken these things to you in comparisons.
-The hour is coming when I will speak to you no more in comparisons, but I will report to you with plainness concerning the Father.
-In that day you will ask in my name, and I do not say to you that I shall make request of the Father concerning you.
-For the Father himself has affection for you, because you have had affection for me and have believed that I came out as the Father's representative.
-I came out from the Father and have come into the world.
-Further, I am leaving the world and am going my way to the Father.
+The hour is coming when I will no longer speak to you in comparisons, but I will tell you plainly about the Father.
+In that day you will make request of the Father in my name, and in saying this, I do not mean that I will make request of the Father for you.
+For the Father himself has affection for you, because you have had affection for me, and have believed that I came from beside the Father.
+I came from the Father and have come into the world.
+Now I am leaving the world and am returning to the Father.

 Matt 11.27

-All things have been delivered to me by my Father, and no one fully knows the Son but the Father, neither does anyone fully know the Father but the Son and anyone to whom the Son is willing to reveal him.
+All things have been handed over to me by my Father, and no one fully knows the Son except the Father; neither does anyone fully know the Father except the Son and anyone to whom the Son is willing to reveal him.

 Exodus 4.16

-He [Aaron] must speak for you [Moses] to the people; and it must occur that he will serve as a mouth to you, and you will serve as God to him.
+He [Aaron] will speak for you [Moses] to the people, and he will be your spokesman, and you will serve as God to him.

-Exodus 7:1, 2 Consequently Jehovah said to Moses: "See, I have made you God to Pharaoh, and Aaron your own brother will become your prophet.
-You will speak all that I shall command you; and Aaron your brother will do the speaking to Pharaoh, and he must send the sons of Israel away from his land.
+Exodus 7:1, 2 Jehovah then said to Moses: "See, I have made you as God to Pharaoh, and Aaron your own brother will become your prophet.
+You are to repeat everything that I will command you, and Aaron your brother will speak to Pharaoh, and he will send the Israelites away from his land."

 Look!
-The Sovereign Lord Jehovah himself will come even as a strong one, and his arm will be ruling for him.
+The Sovereign Lord Jehovah will come with power, and his arm will rule for him.
 Look!
 His reward is with him, and the wage he pays is before him.
-Like a shepherd he will shepherd his own drove.
-With his arm he will collect together the lambs; and in his bosom he will carry them.
-Those giving suck he will conduct [with care].
+Like a shepherd he will care for his flock.
+With his arm he will gather together the lambs, and in his bosom he will carry them.
+He will gently lead those nursing their young.

 Hebrews 1.1-13

-If, now, the good news we declare is in fact veiled, it is veiled among those who are perishing, those whom the god of this system of things [Satan] has blinded[.
-He has blinded] the minds of the unbelievers, that the light of the glorious good news about the Christ, who is the image of God, might not shine through.
+If, in fact, the good news we declare is veiled, it is veiled among those who are perishing, among whom the god of this system of things [Satan] has blinded[.
+He has blinded] the minds of the unbelievers, so that the light of the glorious good news about the Christ, who is the image of God, might not shine through.

 Col 1:15